project-chip/connectedhomeip/docs/guides/darwin.md

 -   Restart your system
     -   For _iOS/iPadOS_, enable Developer Mode.
 Refer to [this developer page](https://developer.apple.com/documentation/xcode/enabling-developer-mode-on-a-device)
--   Compile chiptool for macOS or CHIP Tool for iOS
+-   Compile chip-tool for macOS or CHIP Tool for iOS

 ## Testing your Matter Device with Apple Home